2015–16 Cleveland Cavaliers season: Postseason summary

 The Cavaliers lost three of the first four games of the 2016 NBA Finals to the Golden State Warriors, who had defeated Cleveland in the Finals the year before.
 The first two games were blowouts for Golden State, 104–89 and 110–77 respectively, combining for a total winning margin of 48.
 Cleveland would respond with a 120–90 blowout of their own to cut the series deficit to 2–1, but the Warriors would pull away late in Game 4 to take a decisive 3–1 series lead.
 In turn, the Cavaliers won Games 5 and 6 of the series to bring about a climactic Game 7 at Oracle Arena.

 With Game 7 tied at 89–89, LeBron James chased down and blocked Andre Iguodala's attempted lay-up in a play that became known as "The Block."
 The Cavaliers ultimately won Game 7, 93–89, for the first NBA championship in franchise history.
 Until then, no team had recovered from a 3–1 deficit in an NBA Finals series.
 James was named the unanimous NBA Finals MVP, receiving the award for the third time in his career.

-This win ended a fifty-two year championship run in the city of Cleveland, with the last championship that any sports team had won there being 1964 when the Cleveland Browns won an NFL season.
-When the game ended, it was visible the sense of relief that the players felt.
-Lebron James was the star of the show, and he could not hold his tears back.
-When he finally got the strength to stand up, the only thing that he was able to say was, "Cleveland, this is for you," as the Oracle Arena blasted with cheers from Cleveland fans.
-Not only was this a monumental win for the Cleveland Cavaliers it also cemented Lebron James as one of the all-time greats the NBA has ever seen.
-Prior to this ring, he had only won with the Miami Heat.
-Haters were quick to disregard his Miami wins because the team were filled with talented players like Dwyane Wade and Chris Bosh, but the win in Cleveland was undoubtedly one of the best basketball performances the NBA has ever seen.
+This win ended a fifty-two year championship drought in the city of Cleveland, with the last championship that any major sports team had won there being in 1964 when the Cleveland Browns won an NFL season.
+In addition, this championship was LeBron's first to not be with the Miami Heat.